- Fully updated section on critical care management of Covid 19

-Version 2.1, which has bug fixes for iOS 5.0 to 6.1, is now available.
+Version 2.1, which has bug fixes for iOS 5.0 to 6.1 and New Microbiology and Formulary modules, is now available.
 Please email us at: firstname.lastname@example.org if you have any problems.

 Version 2.1, which has bug fixes for iOS 5.0 to 6.1, is with Apple waiting for review.
 Version 2.0 has been reinstated in the app store for users with iOS 7.0.